welcome to La Fête du R'nouvé online from Community Events Curator Nicola Lucas

 These two delightful films on the folklore of daisies and buebells have been filmed especially for La Fête du R’nouvé this year.

 Tina Hull (hons) read Botany at Durham University and has a particular interest in how plants are adapted to their environment and how their chemistry is reflected in their scientific and folk uses.
 She is a Bronze Badge Tourist Guide and records plant distribution data both for the Société Jersiaise and the Jersey Biodiversity Centre.

-How about using your daily 2 hours of exercise to take a wild flower walk?
 Here we identify the wild flowers which grown in our lanes.
 See how many you can identify.

 Fun and Fleas – Family Entertainment

 We just LOVE this video made especially for Jersey Heritage from the delightful Kydd De la Mare from Sita's Circus.
 They have put together a load of ideas for you to have fun with at home that should keep your family occupied for some time.

 Jersey Heritage would love to see what you come up with after being inspired by Sita's Circus.
 Please send your videos or pics to firstname.lastname@example.org or put them on your facebook and Instagram pages, don’t forget to tag us @jerseyheritage